APRIL 2018 – NEWSLETTER #4

 The IBL Newsletter about Open edX is a topic-curated email report compiled by Michael Amigot, Founder at IBL Education, a New York City-based company that builds data-driven learning platform and courses with Open edX.
 If you enjoy what you read please consider forwarding it to spread the word.
 Click here to subscribe.

-Read also the IBL Newsletter on Learning Innovation
+Read also the latest IBL Newsletter on Learning Innovation